gomes-lab/DMVP-DRNets/eBird_subsets/DATA/readme.md

-This folder contains the smallest subset of the eBird dataset used for experiments.
+This folder contains the smallest subset of the eBird dataset used for experiments as an example.

 **St_1_ebird.csv**: The spatial information of the training set of the ebird dataset.